UnknownTitan/UnknownTitan/README.md

 - 👋 Hi, I’m Stephen Ayitiah also known as @UnknownTitan
 - 👀 I’m interested in programming
-- 🌱 I’m currently a Student of Alx Africa
+- 🌱 I’m currently a Student of the Alx Africa Leadership Programme
 - 💞️ I’m looking to collaborate on linux and python projects
 - 📫 You can reach me at ayitahs@yahoo.com